Caleb S.

 • Include Your Own Analysis

 Your annotation should include an evaluation of the source.
-It should include your opinion on how useful it is for your research project.
+It requires you to share your opinion on how useful it is for your research project.

 Make sure to follow the correct formatting style for your annotated bibliography, such as APA 7th Edition.